roderickjackson-bradley/socket_io_app/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 Function components cannot however have their own state and do not implement lifecycle methods (next week).

-> Note: The above statement is a now, thanks to the recently released version 16.8.0 of React.
+> Note: The above statement is now not true thanks to the recently released version 16.8.0 of React.
 React now has support for **Hooks** that allow state, etc. to be implemented in Function Components.
-We'll look at them down the line.

 #### Write Our First Mastermind Component

-If we follow the recommended approach above, we should start coding the components higher in the hierarchy and work our way down.
+Following the recommended approach above, we'll start coding the components higher in the hierarchy and work our way down.

 The `<GameBoard />` component based on our wireframe is a great place to start - so let's:

 1. Create a **components** folder within the **src** folder.
 All our new components will go inside this new folder.
 2. Create a **GameBoard** folder within the **components** folder.
 This is a best practice that allows you to organize a component's module file with other files used by that component (primarily CSS files and tests).
-3. Create a **GameBoard.jsx** (GameBoard.js is also okay) module within the **GameBoard** folder.
-Note that the name of the module file is always the same as the component, including the upperCamelCasing.
+3. Create a **GameBoard.jsx** (GameBoard.js also works) module within the **GameBoard** folder.
+Note that the name of the module file is always the same as the component, including the UpperCamelCasing.
 4. Add the following code to **GameBoard.jsx**:

 	```js